giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log/weekly-log-2023.md

 You should now have a pretty good idea on how to structure your code to make it testable.
 Writing code that is easy to test is a good feature of a programmer.

 We will also see how the following code can be tested.

 * Randomized values
 * Exceptions
 * Functions that print

+**Lectures**

+During this week you shall review the pre recorded lectures that also have reading instructions.

+* Lecture 8 - Test-driven development
+* Lecture 9 - Software Documentation

+**Work**

+* Prepare to submit A02 next week.

-Week 08 - Part 3 Sustainable programming and Clean code
+Week 08 - Part 3 Clean code
 ---------------------

+Start of part 3 of the course.

+**Teacher activities**

-"Lecture 10 - Introduction to the module" is an introduction to what will happen.
+* "Lecture 10 - Introduction to the module" is an introduction to this part of the course.

-The Assignment 3 "Sustainable programming through good and clean code" will be presented together with guidelines on how to structure the report.
+* The Assignment 3 "Sustainable programming through good and clean code" will be presented together with guidelines on how to structure the report.

 The session in class will focus on the following exercises:

 * Exercise 5 - Static code analysis and metrics

+**Lectures**

 During this week you shall review the prerecored lectures that also have reading instructions.

 * Lecture 11 - What about good and clean code?

+**Work**

-Deadline to submit A02.
+* Deadline to submit A02.

 Week 09 - Opposion and Report week
 ---------------------

+**Teacher activities**

-Begin the opposition part of A02.
+* Start the opposition part of A02.
+* Classroom session with analysing metrics.
+* Helpsession with the writing of the report.

+**Lectures**

 During this week you shall review the prerecored lectures that also have reading instructions.

 * Lecture 12 - Software development philosophies
 * Lecture 13 - Static code analysing and metrics

+**Work**

+* Begin the opposition part of A02.
-Write on your report.
+* Write on your report A03.

 Week 10 - Submission week
 ---------------------

+**Teacher activities**

+* Supervision and helpsession with the writing of the report.

+**Submit your work**

-Submit the opposition report on A02.
+* Submit the opposition report on A02.

-Submit the report on A03.
+* Submit the report on A03.